EpicCarlito/EmailChecker/README.md

     async function main() {
-      let result = await checkEmail('e@test.com'); // For TypeScript
+      let result = await checkEmail('e@gmail.com'); // For TypeScript
+      let result = await emailchecker.checkEmail('e@gmail.com'); // For Javascript
     }

     main();

-    let result = await emailchecker.checkEmail('e@test.com'); // For Javascript

-## Warning

-Make sure Port 25 is allowed!
-If the port is blocked, all email checks will return false.

 ## Original Idea

-[email-existance](https://github.com/nmanousos/email-existence), I used the same method of this package checking the codes of MX servers, however, I made it on TypeScript and made it simpler for ease of use!
+[email-existance](https://github.com/nmanousos/email-existence), I used the same method of checking the codes that the MX server responds to.
+I remade it using TypeScript and made it simpler for ease of use by using async and await rather than callbacks!